The Instant Film Camera Isn't Gone

 - Classrooms and class trips: These quick little cameras are great for use in the classroom, where being able to snap a shot and use it or post it instantly are important.

 - Just about any situation with kids as the photographer: Young kids can have a lot of fun and learn a great deal through the lens of a camera.
 A camera that produces a print instantly can help them learn more about handling a camera properly.
 They can adjust distance, their camera hold, framing, and so forth with the immediate feedback, a print offers on how well their previous effort turned out.
 For this reason, instant film models can make great cameras for kids.

 A good instant film camera should have:

-- an auto flash to help in low light situations or perhaps a brightness setting,
+- Auto flash to help in low light situations or perhaps a brightness setting

 - Selectable shooting modes and exposure compensation to help you get better image quality from a variety of distances and changing lighting situations

-- high ISO speed for improving performance in low light settings; such as indoors.
+- High ISO speed for improving performance in low-light settings (e.g., indoors)

 Overall, however, they are much more simple than the average digital camera and should be appreciated by those who like simplicity, novelty, or just old-fashioned fun.

 So with all of the great features that a digital camera offers, why would you want an instant camera?

-- One simple reason is nostalgia.
-The old Polaroids of yesteryear pack a lot of powerful memories for older folks, and for younger folks an attraction to "retro" isn't uncommon.
+- Nostalgia: The old Polaroids of yesteryear pack a lot of powerful memories for older folks, and for younger folks an attraction to "retro" isn't uncommon.

-- Another reason is fun.
-These cameras are a bit of a novelty.
+- Fun: These cameras are a bit of a novelty.
 They are often a bit larger than an ultra-compact or compact digital camera so they grab everyone's attention and soon they want to snap some shots too.